delwink/libonql/doc/basic-tutorial.md

 In this example, we use `NULL` as the primary key, which will simply return each row of the table as elements of an array, not organized by a particular key.

+After we query the database, we are finished with this connection object, so we free the memory allocated to it.

 The `if` block here catches any error during the query or output formatting process, prints the error code to the screen, and exits the program with an